zwave-js/zwave-js-server/README.md

 }
 ```

-#### Get Firmware Update Queued status
+#### Get Firmware Update In Progress status

-When `true`, the controller has a queued firmware update for this node.
+Indicates whether a firmware update is in progress for this node.

 [compatible with schema version: 18+]